deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13218/index.md

 > </details>

-> The table shows the types of knowledge included in the CBT-QA dataset, example question-answer pairs for each type, and the percentage distribution of each type in the test set.
+> This table presents the different types of knowledge included in the CBT-QA dataset, along with example questions and their distribution in the test set.

 {{< table-caption >}}